tmr08c/tmr08c.github.io/content/blog/2020/07/splat-versus-spread/index.md

 => VM202:1 Uncaught SyntaxError: missing ) after argument list
 ```

-Instead, you could combine JavaScript's support for [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) with the splat operator.
+Instead, you can combine JavaScript's support for [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) with the splat operator.
 This lets you pull out certain parts of the object and keep a reference to everything else.

 ```javascript
 const fullCast = {